pivotal-cf/docs-pks/network-profiles-dns.hbs.md

 ---

-This topic describes how to define network profile for performing DNS lookup of the pre-provisioned IP addresses for the Kubernetes API load balancer and ingress controller for {{  vars.product_full }} ({{ vars.product_short }}) provisioned Kubernetes clusters.
+This topic describes how to define network profile for performing DNS lookup of the pre-provisioned IP addresses for the Kubernetes API load balancer and ingress controller for {{  vars.product_full }} provisioned Kubernetes clusters.

 ## <a id='about'></a> About DNS Lookup of Pre-Provisioned IP Addresses